Viraj-005/skin-cancer-detection/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

----

-Feel free to modify any section to better fit your specific implementation and preferences.